AndyIbanez/andyibanez-com/content/posts/structured-concurrency-in-swift-using-async-let.md

 You can see this enforcement because the `await` calls won't let the execution continue until they are given the green light to continue.
 Both `downloadImage` and `downloadMetadata` may throw an error or return a value, but in either case, they finish their work before the code that requires them can continue executing.

-The normal case for `downloadImageAndMetadata` is that both `downloadImage` and `downloadMetadata` will both finish successfully.
+The normal case for `downloadImageAndMetadata` is that `downloadImage` and `downloadMetadata` will both finish successfully.
 But what happens if one of them throws an error and the other finishes without a hitch?

 The great thing is that you can see, intuitively, and thanks to the fact that the code is *structured* and runs from top to bottom, that whenever one of them throws an error, `downloadImageAndMetadata` will throw the same error.
 But what happens to the actual execution of the other task?
 That is, suppose `downloadMetadata` fails and `downloadImage` is downloading a big image.
 What happens to the image download?

 When a task fails, Swift will mark the remaining child tasks as `cancelled`.
 In this example, since `downloadMetadata` failed, `downloadImage` will be marked as cancelled.
 Marking a task as `cancelled` does not actually mean that the task is cancelled.
 Instead, it simply notifies the task that its results are no longer needed.
 All the child tasks and their descendants will be cancelled when their parent is cancelled.

 But when do the tasks actually stop their execution?
 This is a neat property of structured tasks: cancellation is cooperative.
 Tasks do not stop immediately.
-Instead, they will do it as soon as they see it appropriate.
+Instead, they will do it as soon as they see it is appropriate.
 If you have network calls going, it may be inappropriate to just stop them the moment they get the cancel notification.

 Tasks have to check for cancellation explicitly.
 You can check for cancellation from anywhere.
 This makes it your responsibility to design your code with cancellation in mind, especially if you have tasks that can take a very long time to complete.

-To check for cancellation, you have two ways.
+There are two ways to check for cancellation.
 First, you can call `try Task.checkCancellation()` when your functions are marked as `throws`.
 And second, there is a `Task.isCancelled` which returns a boolean when your tasks are not running inside `throw`ing contexts.

 ```swift
 func downloadImage(imageNumber: Int) async throws -> UIImage {